-Founded in 1910 and headquartered in New York City, The National Urban League (NUL) is one of oldest civil rights organizations in the nation.
+Founded in 1910 and headquartered in New York City, The National Urban League (NUL) is one of the oldest civil rights organizations in the nation.
 NUL spearheads the efforts of its local affiliates through the development of programs, public policy research, and advocacy.
-Today, the National Urban League has 90 affiliates serving 300 communities in 37 states and the District of Columbia, providing direct services that impact and improve the lives of more than two million people nationwide.GSUL operates as one of the 90 affiliates across the Urban League Movement, and routinely convenes and collaborates with NUL and other Urban League affiliates.
+Today, the National Urban League has 90 affiliates serving 300 communities in 37 states and the District of Columbia, providing direct services that impact and improve the lives of more than two million people nationwide.GSUL operates as one of the 90 affiliates across the Urban League Movement and routinely convenes and collaborates with NUL and other Urban League affiliates.

 Civic Engagement and Leadership Development